Di-decay signature of new physics particles at intensity frontier experiments: Experiments

 We follow the selection criteria utilized in Refs.~\cite{Gorkavenko:2023nbk,Kholoimov:2025cqe}.
 First of all, we require the decaying particle to have the coordinates $1\text{ m}<z<2.5\text{ m}$ and $2<\eta<5$.
 We assume that only charged particles are reconstructible by the algorithm.
 For the track to be reconstructed, we require the particle's trajectory (affected by the magnetic field) to be within SciFi but not intersect the hole in the center, accounting for the beam pipe.
 The particle must have the transverse momentum $p_{T}>0.5\text{ GeV}$ and momentum $p > 5\text{ GeV}$.

-The background is expected to be under control for the fully reconstructible events with only two tracks, whereas the case of partially reconstructed events with more than two tracks (the typical decay mode of heavy Higgs-like scalars, see Fig.~\ref{fig:scalar-lifetime}) is currently under study.
-Various backgrounds have been studied in Ref.~\cite{LHCB-FIGURE-2025-002}, which combines simulations and real data acquired in October 2024, and found that the various backgrounds quickly drop as the invariant mass of the two reconstructed tracks decreases, reaching a negligible level at $m_{\text{inv}}\geq 2\text{ GeV}$.
+The background is expected to be under control for the fully reconstructible events with only two tracks.
+Various backgrounds have been studied in Ref.~\cite{LHCB-FIGURE-2025-002}, which combines simulations and real data acquired in October 2024, and found that the various backgrounds quickly drop as the invariant mass of the two reconstructed tracks increases, reaching a negligible level at $m_{\text{inv}}\geq 2\text{ GeV}$.
 Three types of background sources are considered: \begin{itemize} \item \textbf{Hadronic Resonances}.
 Light hadronic resonances created from particle interactions with the beam pipe and detector materials can be suppressed by vetoing specific regions of the detector.
 Heavy resonances decay promptly inside the VELO detector, not reaching the Downstream region. \item \textbf{Strange candidates}. $K_{S}$ and $\Lambda$ are vetoed in the mass region below 1.2 GeV. \item \textbf{Combinatorial Background}.
 It comes from random combinations of tracks that fake a vertex, mainly low-momentum tracks.
 It is studied with simulated and real data events, using tracks with the same sign.
 This background decreases as the particle mass increases and can be removed using an NN trained against these events that have different characteristics from BSM signals.
-For very high masses, no contributions are expected. \end{itemize} On top of that, the di-decay signature is expected to be much less affected by this background since pairing two random fake FIPs does not provide the same origin vertex.
+For very high masses, no contributions are expected. \end{itemize} The case of partially reconstructed events with more than two tracks (the typical decay mode of heavy Higgs-like scalars, see Fig.~\ref{fig:scalar-lifetime}) is currently under study.
+The di-decay signature is expected to be much less affected by this background since pairing two random fake FIPs does not provide the same origin vertex.
 Overall, we assume that the di-decay searches at Downstream@LHCb will be background-free.

 Therefore, to summarize, we conservatively require the events with at least two charged tracks per vertex passing the above-mentioned criteria, with the minimum Monte-Carlo-truth invariant mass $m_{\text{inv}}>2\text{ GeV}$.
 The overall event reconstruction efficiency is